How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 If your vet suspects allergens are the main cause of your dog’s eye infection, they may prescribe antihistamines.
 These medications block the effects of histamine, the compound that triggers allergic symptoms.
 Again, these don’t necessarily treat the infection, but they can help with symptom management to make your dog more comfortable.

-Dogs are like children: Despite your best efforts, it’s likely they’ll experience eye problems at some point.
-That being said, you can help lessen their chances of an infection.
+Despite your best efforts, it’s likely your canine will experience dog eye problems at some point.
+That said, you can help lessen their infection chances.

 Wipe Their Eyes After a Walk